The Leader in Quality Life Science Training

 • Strategies for practical, yet defensible computer validation

-• An active discussion of part 11 examples and audience questions
+• An active discussion of part 11 examples and attendee questions

 • Auditing GXP computer systems and suppliers